Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 - "Understand there are different ways to accelerate"
 - "The best method depends on your algorithms, code and data"
 ---
 This episode shows you a few of the basic tools that we can use in Python to make our code go faster.
 There is no perfect method for optimising code.
-Efficiency gains depend on what your end goal is, what libraries are availble, what method or approach you want to take when writing algorithms, what your data is like, what hardware you have.
+Efficiency gains depend on what your end goal is, what libraries are available, what method or approach you want to take when writing algorithms, what your data is like, what hardware you have.
 Hopefully these notes will allow you to think about your problems from different perspectives to give you the best opportunity to make your development and execution as efficient as possible.

 # Profiling your code